 What is acute bronchitis?

 Bronchitis is inflammation of the breathing tubes.
 These airways are called bronchi.
 This inflammation causes increased mucus production and other changes.
 There are several different types of bronchitis.
 But the most common are acute and chronic.
-Acute bronchitis may also be called a chest cold.
+Acute bronchitis is usually due to a viral infection.
+Another way people describe bronchitis is by calling it a chest cold.

 Most symptoms of acute bronchitis last for up to 2 weeks.
 The cough can last for up to 8 weeks in some people.
-Chronic bronchitis lasts a long time.
-It is more common among smokers.
+Chronic bronchitis is a different condition.
+In chronic bronchitis, the symptoms last much longer.
+Chronic bronchitis is usually caused by cigarette smoking.

 What causes acute bronchitis?

-Acute bronchitis is often caused by a viral infection.
+Acute bronchitis is usually caused by a viral infection.
 This is most often the same viruses that cause colds and the flu.
-It may also be caused by a bacterial infection.
-Or by physical or chemical agents that are breathed in.
+It may also be caused by a bacterial infection, or by physical or chemical agents that are breathed in.
 These may include dusts, allergens, and strong fumes, including those from chemical cleaning compounds or tobacco smoke.

 What are the symptoms of acute bronchitis?